 Editor’s Note: This blog features an interview with Bill Shube, Sr. Manager, Decision Support Tools, at the LEGO Group.
-To access the full conversation, replay the live recording here.

 How are analytics organized at the LEGO Group?